Dr. Aaron Shield, Principal Investigator

 Shield, A., & Meier, R.P. (in prep).
-Sign language experience overrides default gesture imitation processes.
+Sign language exposure changes default gesture imitation processes.

 Recent presentations and posters:

 “Personal pronoun avoidance in deaf children with autism.”
-Talk to be presented at Boston University Child Language Development (BUCLD) 38, November 1, 2013.
+Talk presented at Boston University Child Language Development (BUCLD) 38, November 1, 2013.

 “Spatial grammar constructions in deaf signing children with autism.”
 Talk presented at the workshop “Language and Mind in Autism”, International Congress of Linguists (ICL) 19, Geneva, Switzerland, July 25, 2013.

 “Autismo e sordità: Nuove scoperte e sfide.”
 Invited talk presented in Italian at the Institute for Cognitive Sciences and Technologies, National Research Countil, Rome, Italy, July 19, 2013.

 “Different echolalia types in native-signing children with autism.”
 Talk presented at the Society for Research on Child Development (SRCD) pre-conference on development in deaf and hard-of-hearing children.
 Seattle, WA, April 17, 2013.